Collaboration in spaces and chats

 For you the spaces appear linked.
 In the original space you will see a link to the newly created linked space.

-From the linked space navigation you may access the original space.
+From the linked space navigation in the space heading you may access the original space.

 Only users who have access to both spaces, will see these links as you do.
 People who only have access to one of the linked spaces will not see the links and will not be able to access the other space.

 If you choose Start linked chat, a new chat will open and original activity content will be copied to the reply bar.
-At the top of the new chat add recipients with whom you would like to chat about this, fix the message content as needed and click Send.
+At the top of the new chat add recipients with whom you would like to chat about this, fix the message content as needed and click the Send icon.

 A new chat is created (if you never chatted with these recipients before) or an old chat is continued (if you chatted with these recipients before).

 For you the chat and the space appear linked.
-In the original space you will see a link to this chat.
+In the original space next to the original task which you shared, you will see a link to this chat.

 In a chat a specific separator indicates where the linked chat started.

 Only users who have access to both - the space and the chat - will see these links as you do.
 People who only have access to one of the items will not see the links and will not be able to access the other item.